kexiZeroing/FE-Learning-notes/knowledge/react/reading official docs.md

 #### List and Form
 A "key" is a special string attribute you need to include when creating lists of elements.
 Keys help React identify which items have changed, are added, or are removed.
 Keys serve as a hint to React but they don’t get passed to your components.

-Keys used within arrays should be unique among their siblings.
+Keys used within arrays should be unique among their siblings (not globally unique).
 We don’t recommend using indexes for keys if the order of items may change.
 This can negatively impact performance and may cause issues with component state.

 The React component that renders a form also controls what happens in that form on subsequent user input.
 An input form element whose value is controlled by React in this way is called a "controlled component".
 With a controlled component, the input’s value is always driven by the React state.